skyward-er/obsw/src/hardware_in_the_loop/README.md

 ## HIL framework - OBSW side

 ### Dependencies:
 - skyward-boardcore branch: sensors-dev
 - miosix branch: gcc-9.2.0

 ### Files:
 - `test-SerialInterface.cpp`: Used to make quick tests of the serial communication with the simulator.
 It's a pretty simple example of usage of the *SerialInterface* module, used to test if the the serial connection is working properly.
-- `test-HIL.cpp`: Used to test the control algorithms.
+- `test-hil.cpp`: Used to test the control algorithms.
   - enable timestamp timer for the HILsensors
   - define a *HILTransceiver* object
   - define all the sensors and the actuators used by the simulation